Grading and Policies

 This is a highly collaborative and interactive class.
 Attendance and participation in this class are mandatory.
 There are no allowable number of missed classes.
-Job interviews and work conflicts are NOT acceptable reasons for missing class.
 Your goal should be to attend and be fully engaged in every class.
 If you are to miss a class, advise the instructor prior to class in person or via email.
-Failure to meet this requirement will count double on your attendance and have a direct impact on your participation grade.
+Failure to meet this requirement will have an impact on your participation grade.

 There will be two exams during the semester.
 The exams will not be cumulative.
 Missed exams can only be made up in the case of documented and verifiable extreme emergency situations.

 1000 Point Graduation Requirement

 The MIS department has instituted a portfolio requirement for all BBA in MIS majors.
 Students are required to create a portfolio that documents their professional achievements.
 For each achievement you will earn points.
 You must accumulate 1,000 points to graduate.
 MIS 4596 is the last course in the BBA in MIS course sequence, therefore, you must have 1000 professional achievement points before you can receive a grade in this course.
 If you do not have 1000 points by the end of the term, you will receive an incomplete, which will stay until you reach the required number of points.

 Please turn off cell phones at the start of class.
 If you have an urgent, personal situation and may be receiving an important phone call during class, please let me know this at the beginning of class, sit near the door, and step out of the classroom if you need to take a call.